TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 Third, there's a really handy shortcut for opening everything within a project directory: `.` Once you've installed a text editor, you can use this shortcut to open up an entire project and all of its files in one go.
 This shortcut is also commonly used with Git (which is covered in detail later on) with commands like `git add .` to add all of the files inside of a directory into Git's staging area.
 For example, if you have VS Code installed, you can `cd` into the project directory and then type `code .` (with the period) to open up all of the project files.
 See the next section of this lesson for a more detailed example.

+**A Note on typing passwords**:

+When using a command in the terminal that requires you to enter your password for authentication (such as `sudo`), the characters should not be visible to you as you type them.
+Don't worry, this is a security feature to protect the confidential info and your password is still being typed in the terminal.
+Just press `ENTER` when you are done.

 #### Opening files in VSCode from the Command Line

 On Windows and Linux, you can open VSCode from the command line by typing `code`, and you can open folders or files by adding the name of the location after it: `code my_awesome_project/`.